-Comeuppance describes a fate or punishment that's deserved, like an arrogant trash-talking quarterback who fumbles the ball on the last play and loses the game for his team.
+Comeuppance describes a fate or punishment that's deserved, like when an arrogant trash-talking quarterback fumbles the ball on the last play and loses the game for his team.

 Comeuppance began as a term that meant "present oneself for judgment by a tribunal."
 That was in 1859.
 You can picture an accused person approaching a judge, or "coming up" to the front of a courtroom.
 Guilt, innocence — comeuppance can be either, and it can apply to things beyond the justice system.
 Nowadays you'll most likely hear this word describe something bad.
 If someone gets a deserved punishment, you'd say "He got his comeuppance."